 A Guide About What Is Classed As Clinical Negligence

 When you visit a GP surgery, hospital, pharmacy, dental surgery or opticians you’ll generally receive very good care and you’ll be happy with the outcome of your visit.
-However, there are times when a professional gets things wrong and causes you to suffer.
+However, there are times when a healthcare professional get things wrong and cause you to suffer.
 This can be medical or clinical negligence.
 If you’re the victim of clinical negligence, you could be allowed to claim damages for injuries (both physical and psychological) and any financial losses that you’ve incurred.